You can lower your chance of being bitten by an insect or

 - No serious illness has

 been linked to the use of DEET in children when used according to the product

 recommendations.
 The American Academy of Pediatrics (AAP) and other experts

 suggest that it is safe to apply DEET in concentrations of 10% to 30% DEET to

 children older than age 2 months.
-When applying DEET to children 2 months to 24 months of age:
+When applying DEET to a child older than 2 months of age:

-- Use only when there is a high risk of insect bites.
+- Use it only when there is a high risk of insect bites.

-- Use repellents with the lowest concentration of DEET available (usually 10% to 30%).
+- Use a repellent with the lowest strength of DEET available (usually 10% to 30%).